megamind1230/Kitab/README.md

 bugs:
 1. the visual gap between pages eats 5 pixels off of the bottom of the pages.
 2. optimization of viewing system (instead of making a very long editor i need to take small chunks of the document and scroll through it to not crash)
-3. fix pasting text (sometimes it pasted text looks weird)
+3. fix pasting text (sometimes pasted text looks weird)

 features to add:
 1. an insert menu that has (quran, images, tables and charts (matplotlib))